aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 Notes:

+* Due to the massive change of the installation process you cannot use `]Tatin.UpdateTatin` to update any version before 0.102.0

 * The command will put the release notes on display

 * This feature was introduced in 0.78.1, so it's not available in earlier versions